Martynas Dapkus

-Martynas Dapkus (born 16 February 1993) is a Lithuanian footballer currently playing at Kauno Žalgiris in Lithuania's A Lyga.
+Martynas Dapkus (born 16 February 1993) is a Lithuanian footballer currently playing at FA Šiauliai in Lithuania's A Lyga.

 Career

 Dapkus is a graduate of the NFA.
 In 2011 moved to the youth system of FK Atletas Kaunas, and in summer 2011 moved to Maccabi Haifa after the recommendation of former player Raimondas Žutautas bring the player.
 After one season in the youth loaned to Hapoel Nazareth Illit.
 For the 2015 season he returned to Lithuania and signed with FC Stumbras, a team with close relations to NFA where he graduated.
 Before 2016 season, Dapkus moved into Lithuanian vice-champions Trakai, but was released after club lost in Europa League qualification.
 He agreed to one-year deal with I Lyga winners Šilas before 2017 season, but had to leave the club as it withdrew from the professional football due to match-fixing allegations.
 Midfielder joined other A Lyga club Jonava.

-In January 2019 became the member of FK Kauno Žalgiris.
+In January 2019 he joined FK Kauno Žalgiris.